 See if you can tell which engagement ring has a moissanite center stone and which engagement ring has a diamond center stone.

-The top ring is moissanite and the bottom ring is a diamond!
+The ring on the left is moissanite and the ring on the right is a diamond!

 Most people cannot tell the difference between moissanite and diamonds.
-The GIA has even said that moissanite is “much closer to diamond in overall appearance and heft than any previous diamond imitation.”
+The GIA has even stated that moissanite is “much closer to diamond in overall appearance and heft than any previous diamond imitation.”

 Moissanite vs. Diamond

 While moissanite has a very similar appearance to diamonds, they have many key differences.
 Moissanite weighs much less than diamonds – 15% lighter, to be exact.
 Because of this, moissanite is usually sold by length and width in millimeters rather than carat weight.
 A moissanite stone that is visually equivalent in size to a 1 carat diamond will not actually weigh 1 carat.
 Moissanite is also sold based on different standards than diamonds.
 Moissanite is sold based on size and color (colorless or near colorless) while diamonds are priced based on their 4 C’s as well as many other factors.